O2 Tank Duration Calculator

 2. Next, it converts that volume into liters to match the flow rate unit.

-3. Finally, it divides the total liters by your flow rate to determine the exact minutes remaining.
+3. Finally, it divides the total liters by your flow rate to determine the estimated minutes remaining.

 What Your Oxygen Duration Means